Climate-based tomato planting guide for Saint John, New Brunswick

 Main risk: Delays in planting or slower tomato varieties can quickly push maturity past fall frost.

-How Frost Affects Tomatoes in Saint John
+How Frost Affects Planting Dates for Tomatoes in Saint John

 Saint John usually has about 129 frost-free days, with a typical last spring frost around May 21 and a typical first fall frost around September 27.